ageller/BASE9_utils/BASE9_ML/README.md

 we will place the data in a `./data/` directory (though the user can choose their own root directory and modify the relevant code in the notebooks accordingly).
 Within the user-defined data directory, each star should have it's own `*.res` file with the filename containing the star ID.
 (If there is additional text in the file name, the user can specify this in the code so that the code can identify the star ID from the filename properly.)

-The data used here for NGC 2682 and NGC 6819 is available by request to Aaron Geller.
+The data used here for NGC 2682 and NGC 6819 are available by request to Aaron Geller.

 ## Notes